 - Not Just An Agenda, But Preparatory Email: Ok, this doesn’t sound fun, but everyone, especially the introverts on your team, benefit from you sharing the what you’d like to focus on, your current thinking, concerns, and open questions.

 - Break the Ice With Fun: Whether you going to go all out and have a Marshmallow Challenge (teams of four complete to build the highest freestanding structure out of 20 sticks of spaghetti, a yard of string, a yard of tape, and a marshmallow), which is super engaging, even for the curmudgeons in the group because everyone likes to win!

 - Break Out of Boredom With Breakout Groups: Create time and space for participants first share their ideas with one or two people during the meeting before they share with the entire group.
 Anywhere from five to ten minutes of “break out time” is usually sufficient.

 - Getting Everyone Talking Via Post Its: This low-tech, time-saving, and colorful exercise gets everyone talking and all you need are large post its and sharpies.
 Pose a question or topic such as “What would be happening in three years if we were successful?”
 Then instruct everyone to share their ideas on post-its, one idea per post, as many posts its

 - Put Those Smart Phones To Good Use: Now it’s time to leverage technology!
 Use Poll EV to get participant’s opinions and voting on a whole host of issues and questions.
 What’s really fun is that participants watch their everyone’s responses on a screen as they text their own answers.

-If you’d like more information on step three, download Establishing The Focus in Meetings and Other Conversations, which is excerpted from The Workplace Toolkit: Actionable Approaches to People Problems.
+If you’d like more information on step one, download Establishing The Focus in Meetings and Other Conversations, which is excerpted from The Workplace Toolkit: Actionable Approaches to People Problems.
 And, if you found this helpful, please share with your friends and colleagues.
 And, don’t forget to let us know how you’re engaging meeting participants!